peanut butter go bad

 It may not be the happiest word to label them as commercial because they are all intended for sale, but let’s say this is the largest group among peanut spreads.
 They are marked by a slightly lower proportion of peanuts themselves, but with added stabilizers such as palm oil and preservatives.

-Duration will depend on the manufacturer but can range from six months to as much as two years while unopened.
-Once you have started packing, the assumption is that the product will last for the next two to three months, maybe a little longer if you put it in the fridge.
+Duration of unopened jar will depend on the manufacturer but can range from six months to as much as two years.
+Once you have started the pack, the assumption is that the product will last for the next two to three months, maybe a little longer if you put it in the fridge.

 Natural Peanut Butter